pointOfive/Home/Analysis/README.md

 by plotting the proportion of true null hypotheses rejected at a given p-value level.
 The relevant setting are:

-- proportion of null hypotheses that are false [user defined input]
+- proportion of null hypotheses that are false
-- the distribution of effect sizes under the alternative hypotheses (which is taken to be uniformly random)
+- the distribution of effect sizes under the alternative hypotheses

+We consider a quite universal normally distributed test statistics, and note that under standardization sample size and effect size are equivalent characteristics.